orenbareket/Legal-Topic-Classifier/README.md

 Contact
-feel free to reach me at orenabareket123@gmail.com Acknowledgments
+feel free to reach me at orenabareket123@gmail.com

+Acknowledgments
 If you have received help or used any resources in your project, you can acknowledge them in this section.

-Remember that the README.md file is the first thing visitors see when they access your GitHub repository.
-Therefore, it's essential to provide clear and concise information about your project to make it easier for others to understand and use your work.
-You can also add additional sections or customize the content based on the specifics of your project.